APSIMInitiative/ApsimX/Docs/content/Contribute/HowToContribute.md

 Instructions on how to use Git to make and submit changes can be found <a href="https://git-scm.com/doc" target="_blank">here</a>

+A good practice is to always pull changes from the master APSIM repository before starting any new work.
+This is important to avoid any problems when it comes time to submit your changes.
+Doing this will ensure you have the most up to date version of the APSIM source files.

 ## Cloning the repository

 The first thing to do is to clone the <a href="https://github.com/APSIMInitiative/ApsimX" target="_blank">APSIMInitiative/ApsimX</a> repository.
 This can be done by using a command line terminal to navigate to the directory you want to download the source code to and run the command: